Area and Perimeter Art Project

-If you have children that love to color, they will love this art and math activity.
+If you have children that love to color, they will love this area and perimeter art project.
 They get the joy of designing a picture, while you get to sneak in math.

 But this week, with the help of Math Art and Drawing Games for Kids: 40+ Fun Art Projects to Build Amazing Math Skills, we actually had a little fun with art and math this week.

-My youngest is working on area and perimeter right now, so I was thrilled to see an easy math and art activity we could do.
+My youngest is working on area and perimeter right now, so I was thrilled to see easy art math activities.
 (There are definitely more challenging ones in the book, but this mama decided to start small and work her way up.)

 The premise of the activity is simple.
 Have children draw shapes on dot paper, and then figure out the area and perimeter of them.